 Students should bring 1 or 2 piano pieces to study during the workshop.
 Pieces from Beethoven or the Classical Period are recommended but not required.

-Registered students will attend classes each day from 9:00 a.m. to 3:00 p.m.
-On Friday, June 28, students may perform at 1:00 p.m. at the Student Recital in the Laidlaw Recital Hall.
+Registered students may perform at 1:00 p.m. on Friday, June 26, at the Student Recital in the Laidlaw Recital Hall.
 Admission is free to the public.

 Recitals by Piano Camp Faculty featuring Sonatas by Beethoven will be given Sunday at 6:30 pm and Monday through Thursday from 3:00 p.m. to 4:15 p.m. and are included in the workshop fee.

 The daily schedule includes: